 Directing Practice (60 credit points)

-Directing Practice is the lead subject of the Directing course.
-In this subject students learn to conceptualise, devise and deliver a theatrical production.
-This includes selecting and researching the work, developing the production concept and staging the production.
+In DIR9102 Directing Practice students learn to conceptualise, devise and deliver a theatrical production.
+This includes selecting and researching the work, developing the production concept, and staging the production.

 Directing Techniques (30 credit points)